autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 This tutorial uses the project `AEC DM Bootcamp Project`, which is already visible on the first page of the response.

-In case your hub has many projects, the one you need to use might be missing from the first page (or even hard to find).
+In case your hub has many projects, the one you need to use might be missing from the first page.

 There's a way to filter the response.